 Try our Quilted Sleeping Mat Pattern

 These knit and crocheted dolls are our most frequently & urgently requested item.
 Orphanages, hospitals, and medical clinics need as many as we can create and they are easy to make.
 They have been delivered to thousands of children around the world; thousands more are waiting for a Pal of their own.
 Our patterns were created exclusively for the mission of Knitting4Peace & are not to be used for profit-based activity of any kind.
-Please make your Pals with faces that are tan, light or medium brown.
+Please make your Pals with faces that are medium or dark brown.
 Thank you!

 Try the Pocket Peace Pal Pattern